cyberkni/FolgertechManuals/2020i3/README.md

 ![Insert Steppers](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-027-120.png)

 5\.
 Attach the now finished Electronics Assembly to the Acrylic Electronics Mount that we previously mounted to the printer using the (3) M3X30MM Bolts and (3) Nylock Nuts.
+There is a 4th screw mount hole on the Arduino, but the pin output connectors prevent any of our bolts from being inserted correctly.
+You can ignore this hole.
 Note: The power connections and usb port should be facing the outside of the printer.

 ![Attach boards](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-027-122.png)